 - Hemp is also a breed of the Cannabis plant, but is bred without THC-containing plants.
 It is farmed for its height due to the usefulness of its stalks and is rich in cannabidiol (CBD), which is the “major nonpsychoactive component of Cannabis sativa.”
 (1)

 - Both have a rich history and are praised for their practical utility, particularly their medicinal benefits.
+Typically the strains used for hemp and CBD oil production have a THC content below 0.3%.

 - Herbal – consisting of the dried flowering tops and leaves.